Would you like to humanise your work?

 Talkpoint stages peer-to-peer learning programs and events distinguished by a commitment to invite people to show up fully.
 We are often praised for producing thoughtful, connective and refreshing experiences.

-An external peer coaching and adult development program for individuals.
-Through a series of five professionally facilitated, half-day meetings with an intimate and diverse cohort, you gain the time and space to reflect on your strengths and challenges, develop authentic leadership capabilities and grow your professional network.
-Learn more…
+A peer coaching and adult development program for diverse professionals.
+Through a series of five expertly facilitated, half-day meetings with an intimate and diverse cohort, you gain the time and space to reflect on your strengths and challenges, develop authentic leadership capabilities and grow your professional network.
+For further information, contact Robyn.

 A curated community of highly skilled practitioners who share our aspiration to humanise work.
 Talkpoint has been collaborating and exchanging knowledge with subject matter experts and service providers since inception in 2003.
-If you are seeking thoughtful, fresh and edgy input we are happy to make introductions to values-aligned, peer educators.
-For further information contact Robyn.
+If you are seeking thoughtful, fresh and edgy input we are happy to make introductions to values-aligned, peer educators and facilitators.
+For further information, contact Robyn.

 NIKKI HARRISON, Head of People, M&C Saatchi

 SIMON STROUD, Manager Education & Interpretation, Office of Environment & Heritage